LGBTQ rights in Hong Kong: Recognition of same-sex relationships

 In May 2019, the Equal Opportunities Commission chairman Ricky Chu Man-kin expressed preference for a step-by-step approach, starting with anti-discrimination initiatives, and said he would not push for a legislative timetable on same-sex marriage from the government, but urged the community to "change tack" in favour of a pragmatic step-by-step approach to break the "eternal stalemate" in the city's fight for LGBT rights.
 He said "Instead of focusing on abstract and ideological debates that we can never easily come to an agreement on, let’s make small progress in tackling discrimination at the workplace, schools and public facilities".

-In September 2023, By a 3–2 decision, the court directed the government to establish an alternative framework for the legal recognition of same-sex relationships, with equivalent rights and obligations to marriage, within two years of the ruling.
+In September 2023, by a 3–2 decision, the court directed the government to establish an alternative framework for the legal recognition of same-sex relationships, with equivalent rights and obligations to marriage, within two years of the ruling.
 However, the court also ruled that same-sex couples do not have a constitutionally guaranteed right to marry.
 In July 2025, the government introduced the Registration of Same-sex Partnerships Bill, which would grant same-sex couples who had entered into marriages or civil unions overseas limited rights concerning medical decisions, including rights for hospital visits, shared medical information, organ donation and dealing with a person's remains.
-The bill has faced strong opposition in the opposition-free legislature, with more than half of lawmakers opposing or intending to abstain from voting on the legislation.
+The bill faced strong opposition in the opposition-free legislature, with more than half of lawmakers opposing or intending to abstain from voting on the legislation.
 In September 2025, the bill was vetoed by the legislature with 71 lawmakers voting against and 14 lawmakers voting for.